WinVector/vtreat/extras/ModelingPipelines.md

 Reusable modeling pipelines are a practical idea that gets re-developed many times in many contexts.
-[`wrapr`](https://github.com/WinVector/wrapr) supplies a particularly powerful pipeline notation, and, as of version `1.8.0`, a pipe-stage re-use system (notes [here](https://winvector.github.io/wrapr/articles/Function_Objects.html)).
+[`wrapr`](https://github.com/WinVector/wrapr) supplies a particularly powerful pipeline notation, and a pipe-stage re-use system (notes [here](https://winvector.github.io/wrapr/articles/Function_Objects.html)).
 We will demonstrate this with the [`vtreat`](https://github.com/WinVector/vtreat) data preparation system.